Walk To School Day

 Law enforcement officers made sure to teach the kids about pedestrian safety and their walking environment.

-- Walk Your Kids To School
+- National Walk to School Day

 - K-2 Drug Bust in Marion County